 CRIMINAL JUSTICE - CRIJ 2328 - POLICE SYSTEMS AND PRACTICES.
 Three hours credit.
-The police profession; organization of law enforcement systems; the police role; police discretion; ethics; police-community interaction; current and future issues.
+This course examines the establishment, role and function of police in a democratic society.
+It will focus on types of police agencies and their organizational structure, police-community interaction, police ethics, and use of authority.
 Three lecture hours each week.